 Over the years, many of these partnerships have wound up.
 The Oxford-Leiden Link, however, has gone from strength to strength and many friendships have been made and are still ongoing.

 The role of the Oxford-Leiden Link is to help representatives from each sporting or cultural activity to meet their opposite numbers and help organise an exchange, with advice on travel, hospitality and any main events during the visit.
 The main exchanges are in May when an Oxford party visits Leiden to take part in the Dutch Remembrance Day parade, and in November when Leiden representatives visit Oxford to take part in our Remembrance Day parade.

 The Oxford-Leiden Link also holds social activities to maintain the interest of members and raise money for the Link.
-These are organised by the Friends of Leiden (a similar organisation, the Friends of Oxford, exists in Leiden).
 Members receive a quarterly newsletter and details of the annual programme of social events.
 Special events were held in 2016 to mark the Link’s 70th anniversary.